Graaly/webapp/README.md

 Sign the apk
 ```
 $ cd src-cordova\platforms\android\app\build\outputs\apk\release
 $ keytool -genkey -v -keystore graaly-key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias my-alias
 $ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore graaly-key.jks app-release-unsigned.apk my-alias
 $ rm graaly.apk
 $ E:\logiciels\Android\sdk\build-tools\26.0.2\zipalign -v 4 app-release-unsigned.apk graaly.apk
 ```
+Attention:

-Attention: the keystore (jks file) needs to be saved in a secure location.
+* The keystore (jks file) needs to be saved in a secure location.
 It can not be built again.
+* In the last command, `E:\logiciels\Android\sdk` is the Android SDK base bath and may be different on your build environment.

 # Publish the app